aueb-wim/Loris/README.md

 6. Quality control

-In order to mark all newly inserted mnics as "Pass" we need to add a trigger function.
+In order to mark all newly inserted mincs as "Pass" we need to add a trigger function.

 ```shell
 CREATE DEFINER = CURRENT_USER TRIGGER `LORIS`.`files_AFTER_INSERT` AFTER INSERT ON `files` FOR EACH ROW